winglang/wing/docs/contributing/999-rfcs/2024-05-07-intrinsics.md

 - `@file` - https://github.com/winglang/wing/issues/5449
 - `@inflight` - https://github.com/winglang/wing/issues/6045

+For certain widely used globals (e.g. `log` and `assert`), we should soft-deprecate the old syntax and only provide a warning when they are used.

 ### Other thoughts

 I think it would be reasonable to expose the ability to create these in user-space via some sort of compiler API.
 This would be amazing but the design and implementation that would be a pretty huge task.
 Even if we did, we could still use the same syntax for invoke them even though we probably shouldn't call them "intrinsic" anymore.